Video game accessory

 A video game accessory is a distinct piece of hardware that is required to use a video game console, or one that enriches the video game's play experience.
 Essentially, video game accessories are everything except the console itself, such as controllers, memory, power adapters (AC), and audio/visual cables.
 Most video game consoles come with the accessories required to play games out of the box (minus software): one A/V cable, one AC cable, and a controller.
-Memory is usually the most required accessory outside of these, as game data cannot be saved to compact discs.
+While early consoles relied on external memory cards, modern systems typically feature internal storage (HDDs or SSDs), often requiring external hard drives or expansion cards for additional space outside of these.
+Historically, external memory was required because game data could not be saved to read-only media like compact discs.
 The companies that manufacture video game consoles also make these accessories for replacement purposes (AC cords and A/V cables) as well as improving the overall experience (extra controllers for more players, or unique devices like light guns and dance pads).
 There is an entire industry of companies that create accessories for consoles as well, called third-party companies.
 The prices are often lower than those made by the maker of the console (first-party).
 This is usually achieved by avoiding licensing or using cheaper materials.
 For the mobile systems like the PlayStation Portable and Game Boy iterations, there are many accessories to make them more usable in mobile environments, such as mobile chargers, lighting to improve visibility, and cases to both protect and help organize the collection of system peripherals to.
 Newer accessories include many home-made things like mod chips to bypass manufacturing protection or homemade software.